aarong/feedme-server-core/DEV.md

   Once this event has been emitted, the transport must emit no further `message` or `disconnect` events referencing `clientId`.

+  If the disconnect resulted from a server call to `transport.disconnect()`...

+  - If the `disconnect()` call received an `err` argument, then the transport must pass it to the event listeners.

-  If the disconnect resulted from an explicit call to `transport.disconnect()`, then the transport must not pass an error object the listeners.
+  - If the `disconnect()` call received no `err` argument, then the transport must not pass an error object to the listeners.
 The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

   If the disconnect resulted from an explicit call to `transport.stop()` then the transport, then an error of the form